FrontFin/mesh-android-sdk/README.md

 )
 ```

-At this point, Link will open, and will return the `LinkSuccess` object if the user successfully
+At this point, Link will open and return the `LinkSuccess` object if the user successfully
 completes the Link flow.

 ### LinkSuccess

 When a user successfully links an account or completes the transfer, the `LinkSuccess` object is
 received.
-It contains a list of payloads that represents the linked items:
+It contains a list of payloads that represent the linked items:

 ```kotlin
 private fun onLinkSuccess(result: LinkSuccess) {
     result.payloads.forEach { payload ->
         when (payload) {